quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 **Finding & Recommendation:**
 * Seller processing time is remarkably consistent and efficient across the country, with most states averaging a low 2-3 days to hand an order to a carrier.
-This indicates that sellers are largely meeting their operational targets.
 * However, shipping time varies dramatically by region.
 While core states in the Southeast like São Paulo (SP) and Rio de Janeiro (RJ) have efficient shipping times (9 days), states that are further away experience significant delays.
 The shipping time nearly doubles for states like Ceará (CE) and Rondônia (RO) at 15 days, and balloons to an extreme of 44 days for Amazonas (AM), highlighting that the main cause of delivery delays is the logistics and transportation network, not seller performance.

 A tiered approach to carrier management is recommended.
 For the efficient South and Southeast regions, the current logistics partnerships should be maintained and optimized.
 For states with moderate delays (10-12 days), the company should renegotiate Service Level Agreements (SLAs) with carriers to improve delivery speeds.
 For states with severe delays (15+ days), the business should actively seek out and partner with specialized regional carriers that have stronger networks in the North and Northeast.
 For extreme outliers like Amazonas, establishing a regional distribution hub could be a long-term strategic investment, allowing products to be delivered to a central point before final, faster local delivery.